Robinpig/Note/docs/CS/Distributed/Replica.md

 Imagine you have a database with three replicas, and one of the replicas is currently unavailable—perhaps it is being rebooted to install a system update.
 In a leader-based configuration, if you want to continue processing writes, you may need to perform a failover.

 On the other hand, in a leaderless configuration, failover does not exist.
-Figure 10 shows what happens: the client (user 1234) sends the write to all three replicas in par‐ allel, and the two available replicas accept the write but the unavailable replica misses it.
+Figure 10 shows what happens: the client (user 1234) sends the write to all three replicas in parallel, and the two available replicas accept the write but the unavailable replica misses it.
 Let’s say that it’s sufficient for two out of three replicas to acknowledge the write: after user 1234 has received two ok responses, we consider the write to be successful.
 The client simply ignores the fact that one of the replicas missed the write.

 <div style="text-align: center;">